 Professor Plecnik currently teaches Tax I; Tax Procedure, Penalties & Crimes; Wealth Transfer Tax; and Estates & Trusts at the Cleveland-Marshall College of Law at Cleveland State University.
 Professor Plecnik has also taught courses at North Carolina Central University and Georgetown University.
 His students twice voted him "Professor of the Year" in 2012 and 2017.
 Professor Plecnik also received the Golden Apple Award from the Young Alumni Council of the Cleveland State University Alumni Association.

-Following his graduation from law school, Professor Plecnik joined the Wall Street law firm of Thacher Proffitt & Wood LLP as an ERISA associate.
+Following his graduation from law school, Professor Plecnik joined the Wall Street law firm of Thacher Proffitt & Wood LLP as an ERISA attorney.
 He then served as a law clerk to Judge David Gustafson of the United States Tax Court and as an Adjunct Professor of Law at Georgetown University Law Center, where he taught Tax Penalties & Tax Crimes.